-- 290-3-3-.06(2)(b)5. - 5.
+- (vi) Use theory and research to continually improve their social studies knowledge, inquiry skills, and civic dispositions, and adapt practice to meet the needs of each learner. - (vii) Explore, interrogate, and reflect upon their own cultural frames to attend to issues of equity, diversity, access, power, human rights, and social justice within their schools and/or communities. - 5.
 The arts.
 Candidates have a thorough knowledge of the 2017 Alabama Course of Study for K-12 Arts Education, including the four artistic processes creating, responding, connecting, and either performing (dance, music, theatre) or producing (media arts) or presenting (visual arts) and the eleven anchor standards shared across the arts.
 According to the conceptual framework of the 2017 Alabama Course of Study for K-12 Arts Education, "Arts literacy is the goal of arts education in Alabama.
 Arts literacy consists of the knowledge, understanding, and skills required to participate authentically in the arts."
 Prior to program completion, candidates demonstrate ability to: - (i) Use the 2017 Alabama Course of Study: Arts Education to design and implement age-appropriate inquiry arts lessons and projects with the goal of achieving artistic literacy for all students. - (ii) Create an individual and/or collaborative, student-centered classroom environment that provides opportunities for risk-free creative exploration and investigation to conceive and develop artistic ideas and work. - (iii) Demonstrate how the arts may be used to provide authentic alternative assessments (such as portfolios, rubrics, artist statements, etc.) both within the arts and in other subjects. - (iv) Use at least one of the arts disciplines to support learning and assessments in other subjects by providing authentic arts integrated lessons that allow students through imagination, investigation, construction and reflection to connect the classroom to the outside world through creative production. - 6.
 Health education.
-Candidates know, understand, and use the major concepts in the subject matter of health education to create opportunities for student development and practice of skills that contribute to good health.
-Prior to program completion, health literate candidates demonstrate ability to: - (i) Assess needs to determine priorities for school health education. - (ii) Plan effective comprehensive school health education curricula and programs. - (iii) Use multiple instructional strategies that reflect effective pedagogy, and health education theories and models that facilitate learning for all students. - (iv) Assess student learning by developing assessment plans, and analyze assessment results to guide future instruction. - 7.
+Based on the State Course of Study: Health Education, candidates know, understand, and use the major concepts in the subject matter of health education to create opportunities for student development and practice of skills that contribute to good health.
+Prior to program completion, health literate candidates demonstrate ability to: - (i) Assess needs to determine priorities for school health education. - (ii) Plan effective comprehensive school health education curricula and programs. - (iii) Use multiple instructional strategies that reflect effective pedagogy, and health education theories and models that facilitate learning for all students. - (iv) Assess student learning by developing assessment plans and analyze assessment results to guide future instruction. - 7.
 Physical education.
-Candidates know, understand, and use human movement and physical activity as central elements to foster active, healthy life styles and enhanced quality of life for elementary students.
-Prior to program completion, candidates demonstrate ability to: - $(i) \qquad \text{Understand the relationship and contributions of the physical education} \\ \text{program within the elementary school curriculum and process.}$ - (ii) Demonstrate academic knowledge and methods to plan and provide integrated and developmentally appropriate learning experiences for elementary students in accordance with local, state and/or national standards for elementary physical education.
+Based on the State Course of Study: Physical Education, candidates know, understand, and use human movement and physical activity as central elements to foster active, healthy lifestyles and enhanced quality of life for elementary students.
+Prior to program completion, candidates demonstrate ability to: - (i) Understand the relationship and contributions of the physical education program within the elementary school curriculum and process.